 Enclaves of riparian vegetation also occur at springs and seeps located above the Tijeras Arroyo.
-Local U.S. Geological Survey maps identify two springs located near to the study area (see Wildlife Habitats Map, Figure 9).
+Local U.S. Geological Survey maps identify two springs located near to the study area (see figure 9 on next page).
 One of these no longer discharges to the surface but associated wet soils support riparian vegetation such as cottonwood trees and salt cedar.
 An active spring located just north of the study area occurs in a side canyon that drains down into Tijeras Canyon.
 Furthermore, this wetland supports a perennial assemblage of obligate wetland vegetation and provides water to wildlife.

-3.5.8.
 Lower Montane Scrub